yoninazarathy/one-on-epsilon-assets/blog/polygonal-numbers.md

 $70 = 1 + 4 + 7+ 10 + 13 + 16 + 19.$

-What about a formula for the nth pentagonal number?
+What about a formula for the $n$th pentagonal number?
 We could use the same principle put forward by the child prodigy, Gauss.
-Namely, note that the nth pentagonal number, P, can be written as
+Namely, note that the $n$th pentagonal number, $P$, can be written as

 $1        +      4      +     7    + …  + (3n-8) + (3n-5) + (3n-2) = P,
 (3n-2) + (3n-5) + (3n-8) + … +   7        +     4     +     1      = P.$